 4. Showing up Late or Not Attending Medical Appointments and Therapy

 The insurance company, their lawyers and eventually perhaps even a judge and/or jury will review your medical records.
 When you fail to attend an appointment, your medical record will say “No show” or “DNS” meaning did not show.
 While you may have a valid reason for missing your appointment, these still look bad.
 More than one “No Show” or “DNS” will not only make your medical providers not happy, but may also make it look like you did not care about your medical treatment.
 Showing up late or worse yet not showing up at all costs your medical providers money because they could have seen another patient which makes them upset.
 Doctors who are upset with their patients often do not make good witnesses for their patients.
 If you need to reschedule or cancel an appointment please call at least 24 hours before it is scheduled.
 You do not want to here from the insurance company’s lawyer, “Mr./Mrs. _________ missed 3 appointments and for 2 of the ones he/she went to he/she was late.
 Did he/she really care about his/her injuries?”

 Whether you have been injured in a car crash, work injury, motorcycle accident, dog bite or other personal injury accident, you will be seeing a doctor and need to know the mistakes to avoid when dealing with the doctor.
-Learn three more mistakes in Part B or contact us now for a free no risk consultation.
+Contact us now for a free no risk consultation.